 But how do you open an account?
 And what documents will you need?

-Digital account providers like Tide will let you complete the process entirely online and have your account up and running in a matter of days.
+Digital account providers like Tide allow you to complete the process entirely online and have your account up and running in minutes.

 By contrast, while you can usually start the process online, high street banks may require you to finish with an appointment in branch or over the phone.
 This means it can take longer for your account to be up and running.

 - Your company’s certificate of incorporation.
 Not all banks will need this, and you don’t have to wait for your limited company to be registered to apply for a bank account, either.
-Tide, for instance, can even set up a limited company for you for free
+Tide, for instance, can even set up a limited company for free.

 A limited company bank account is a must, but you can still choose wisely

 You can’t do business as a limited company without a limited company bank account.
-Luckily, competition is stiff, which means you can get a great deal if you shop around.
+Luckily, competition is stiff, so you can get a great deal if you shop around.

 The key is to keep a cool head.
 Think carefully about how you do business, and make a list of your musts and nice-to-haves.
 The clearer you are about what you need from a limited company bank account, the less likely you’ll be to get blinded by products that seem great but aren’t a good fit.